 The people who crowded around Jesus were not all Jews, for many had come from Idumea, Transjordania, Tyre and Sidon.
 They all felt burdened in some way.
 As Mark says, “all who were afflicted in any way were crowding forward to touch him.”
 Jesus describes himself as a healer who came not for the healthy but for the sick.

-We can identify with the people who made their way to Jesus.
-We all need him, because what he offers is not available from any other source.
+We can identify with the people who took the trouble to come crowding around Jesus.
+We need him as they did, because what he offers is not available from any other source.
 That is why we seek him, knock on his door, want him to touch us.
 We reach out to him as the one who can satisfy our deepest hunger.
-A special way of letting him help us is by sharing in the Eucharist, which is "broken bread for a broken people."
+A special way of letting him help us is by sharing in the Eucharist, which is “broken bread for a broken people.”